mankej/ithm/README.md

 #### ithm_open $DEST=intellij(optional)
 opens directory where current history file is stored using command set in `ITHM_DIRECTORY_BROWSER`.
 You can use "intellij" keyword to open directory where native history files are stored.
+#### ithm_set_seq $NUMBER
+overrides the current sequence state with the given number, useful if you want to reset your console tabs.
+#### ithm_not_restore
+stops the restore mechanism, allowing the current console to be 'permanently' closed.